Does video technology enhance academic performance?

 And what about the costs?
 How can a school or university afford to hire a professional video editor or rather outsource all their work?
 It’s simple.
 They don’t have to.
 Content creation platforms like Moovly are the affordable answer for teachers, faculty or supporting academic staff.

-With Moovly, you can create engaging video lessons without needing any set of design skills.
+With Moovly, you can create engaging video tutorials without needing any set of design skills.
 Its simple drag-and-drop interface makes it easy and incredibly efficient to create captivating educational videos.

 Want to find out more about how Moovly can help you?